Lingering injuries,

 Instead, the focus remains on treating the symptoms in isolation, and on 'managing' the pain through physical therapy, exercise, drugs or other pain relief techniques, which have been proven to be largely ineffective (see above).

 We agree with Dr John Sarno that the best cure is 'education'.
-Knowing and understanding what's going on in one's mind and body can initiate relief and a radical shift in perspective, and this in itself will initiate a brain rewiring process.
+Knowing and understanding what's going on in one's brain, mind, and body can initiate relief and a radical shift in perspective, and this in itself will initiate a brain rewiring process.
 This typically paves the way for relaxation and for regaining trust in one's body.

-Challenging conventional wisdom of chronic pain
+Challenging 'MYTHS' of chronic pain

 FACT: Pain can be present without physical abnormalities.